 26 October 2015

 The International Agency for Research on Cancer (IARC), the cancer agency of the World Health Organization (WHO), has officially classified processed meats (such as bacon, ham and sausages) as carcinogenic, hence increasing the risk of certain forms of cancer.
 Based on a meta-review of more than 800 studies, the experts found convincing evidence that eating 50 grams of processed meat every day increased the risk of bowel cancer by 18%.
 Furthermore, red meat was declared as probably carcinogenic.
 IARC’s classification refers to the strength of the scientific evidence about an agent being a cause of cancer.

 Further information can be found here (IARC press release).

 13 October 2015

 Currently, a reform of the regulation on organic farming is underway.
 In its vote on the reform proposal, the Agriculture Committee of the European Parliament (COMAGRI) has endorsed amendments extending the organic farming proposal mentioning lithothamne algae.
 If passed in the continuing legislative procedure, the law would expressly provide that “algae, including seaweed and lithothamne” may be used in the processing of organic food.
 Lithothamne algae is commonly added to milk alternatives due to its high content of calcium.
-In the past, there has be a legal challenge debating the question whether lithothamne may be used in organic food.
-As a result, producers face uncertainty whether milk alternatives with an increased calcium content can be labelled organic, an issue that can be regarded as a competitive disadvantage.
+In the past, there has been a legal challenge debating the question of whether lithothamne may be used in organic food.
+As a result, producers face uncertainty whether milk alternatives with increased calcium content can be labelled organic, an issue that can be regarded as a competitive disadvantage.